Chair, Occupational Therapy Program

 Occupational Therapy Program

-Dr. Arthur has been a member of the occupational therapy community for most of his adult life, beginning his training as an occupational therapy assistant in his teenage years and later completing his occupational therapist education.
+Dr. Arthur has been a member of the occupational therapy community for most of his adult life, beginning training as an occupational therapy assistant in his teenage years and later completing his occupational therapist education.
 Dr. Arthur's many years of clinical practice have primarily focused on improving independence and quality of life for aging adults with chronic conditions.
 His favorite aspect of healthcare education is enabling the powerful transformation from student to clinician.

 Education & Certifications